olad5/100-days-of-code/log.md

 **Thoughts** Yea I'm pretty exicted that I know the basics to build some things.
 Hopefully i build the pomodoro timer I want to build in python tomorrow.

+### Day 7: 24-07-2021

+**Today's Progress**: Made a bash script that automates the initialization of a git repo depending on if it's a bash or python project.

+**Thoughts** Automating scripts are cool.
+I can' wait to create more.
+I'll try to find things that I do repeatedly that might be better of automated.